-Running apps help to track users’ running results including distance, speed, and elevation.
-Usually, running apps are able to track users’ results with the help of a phone, smartwatch, or fitness tracker.
+Running apps help to track users’ running results, including distance, speed, and elevation.
+Usually, running apps can track users’ results with the help of a phone, smartwatch, or a client’s sports tracker.

 Examples: Runkeeper, Strava

-Fitness aggregators are basically a middleman between gyms and customers.
-They provide users with the ability to search for the best gym or fitness program cost-, time-, and location-wise.
+Aggregators are a middleman between gyms and customers.
+They allow users to search for the best gym or program cost-, time-, and location-wise.

-These aggregators collect information about gyms and fitness centers all over the Internet and offer detailed information on the gyms and their programs.
+These aggregators collect information clients need to know about gyms and sports centers all over the Internet and offer detailed information on the gyms and their programs.

-Usually, fitness aggregators like ClassPass or Gympic offer the features of searching, booking, and paying for the workout sessions.
+Usually, aggregators like ClassPass or Gympic offer the features of searching, booking, and paying for the clients’ workout sessions.

-With the COVID-19, some fitness aggregators, like ClassPass started to offer online classes.
+With COVID-19, some sports aggregators, like ClassPass started to offer online classes.